dwar42vo/basic-scanlator/README.md

 First, place the script on the same folder as the manga or webtoon jpg images you wish to process.
 Then run the script with the intended arguments.

-For example, if you wish to translate a Korean webtoon interatively:
+For example, if you wish to translate a Korean webtoon to English interactively:

 ```
 ./basic_scanlator.sh ko en google